Profilers

 class with an additional argument:from torch.profiler import profile, tensorboard_trace_handler with profile(..., on_trace_ready=tensorboard_trace_handler("./log/resnet18")) as prof: ...

-Try run a profiling (using a couple of iterations) and make sure that a file with the
+Try running profiling (using a couple of iterations) and make sure that a file with the

 .pt.trace.json